 Arundo Control and Restoration Project

 Arundo (Arundo donax) is a non-native invasive grass that grows up to 25 feet tall along the edges of sloughs and canals in the Sacramento-San Joaquin Delta and is also abundant in the Sacramento and San Joaquin River watersheds.
-Arundo restricts shoreline access, consumes and wastes water, obstructs flood control channels, creates fire hazards along sloughs and rivers, and displaces native plants and associated wildlife.
+Arundo restricts shoreline access, consumes larger quantities of water than native vegetation, obstructs flood control channels, creates fire hazards along sloughs and rivers, and displaces native plants and associated wildlife.

 The Delta Conservancy and the Department of Water Resources identified the need to address Arundo in the Delta and to restore the areas overrun by the grass with native vegetation.
 The Delta Conservancy established the Arundo Control and Restoration Project first to map and prioritize areas of Arundo in the legal Delta and then to control Arundo and restore native habitat.